shhosting/checksum-verifier/README.md

 ## Contributing / review

-This was written quickly for personal use and hasn't had independent review — that's exactly what I'm looking for.
+This was written quickly for personal use using several different AI agents and hasn't had independent review — that's exactly what I'm looking for.
 If you spot anything questionable in the hashing logic, the large-file fallback, or general code quality, please open an issue or PR.
 Particularly interested in:

 - Correctness of the Web Crypto usage
 - Edge cases in file handling (empty files, 0-byte drops, etc.)